-Asian markets move higher as market jitters appear to ease
+European shares drift lower as traders take a breather

 - Crashes involving 25 vehicles shut down snow-slicked I-90

+ASIA’S DAY: Earlier, Asian stocks performed strongly as they caught up with Friday’s further advance, particularly on Wall Street.
+Japan’s Nikkei 225 jumped 2 percent to 22,149.21.
+The Tokyo benchmark ended the day just 2.7 percent below where it started 2018, having recouped most of its losses during the recent global rout.
+South Korea’s Kospi advanced 0.9 percent to 2,442.82.
+Australia’s S&P/ASX 200 rose 0.6 percent to 5,941.60.
+Chinese markets were closed for Lunar New Year.

-OIL: Benchmark U.S. crude rose 72 cents to $62.27 per barrel in electronic trading on the New York Mercantile Exchange.
-The contract picked up 38 cents to finish at $61.55 per barrel on Friday.
-Brent crude, used to price international oils, added 52 cents to $65.36 per barrel in London.
+OIL: Benchmark U.S. crude rose 46 cents to $62.01 per barrel in electronic trading on the New York Mercantile Exchange while Brent crude, used to price international oils, was up 25 cents at $65.09 a barrel in London.